zevbo/StateDimensionLogic/README.md

 Called from Simple_example__Main.model in file "simple_example/main.ml", line 5, characters 12-88
 ```

 Rather than failing after you run the program, the error is caught by the sequential model when the model is created!
-The ```Seq_model.t``` will also detect whether or not two nodes are attempting to estimate the same Sd.t, or if a node requires a state dimension that is never estiamted (rather than requiring one before it is estimated).
+The ```Seq_model.t``` will also detect whether or not two nodes are attempting to estimate the same Sd.t, or if a node requires a state dimension that is never estimated (rather than requiring one before it is estimated).

 To see one other kind of safety, let's say we forgot to add the value for ```light_on``` in the light on node:
 ```ocaml